 You search engine is an open, ad-free, and private search engine

 Qmamu is the first Indian search engine that’s hinged on privacy.

 Infospace is a private label search engine, online directory, and provider of metadata feeds.

 Top 50 Best Search Engines Chart

 You can learn more about some of these search engines by visiting these other pages: top 5 search engines list, top 10 search engines list, top 15 search engines list, top 20 search engines list, and top 100 search engines list.
-Or by visiting this guide with the best Google search engine alternatives.
+Or visit this guide with the top private search engines that don’t track you.

 Top 50 Search Engines In The World Summary